baaqerfarhat/spacecraftSim/docs/src/instructions/benchmark/cfg.md

 ## Additional Environment Variables

 - `SRB_SKIP_REGISTRATION` (default: `false`): When set to `"true"`|`1`, automatic registering of environments with the Gymnasium registry is disabled.
 This can be useful in specific deployment or testing scenarios.
-- `SRB_SKIP_EXT_MOD_UPDATE` (default: `false`): When set to `"true"`|`1`, the Rust extension module will not be automatically recompiled on startup of Python entrypoint scripts.
+- `SRB_UPDATE_EXTENSION_MODULE` (default: `false`): When set to `"true"`|`1`, the Rust extension module will be automatically recompiled on startup of Python entrypoint scripts.
 By default, this ensures that the extension module is always up-to-date with the source code.
 Skipping this step can be useful when the extension module never changes to reduce startup time slightly.
 - `SRB_WITH_TRACEBACK` (default: `false`): When set to `"true"`|`1`, rich traceback information is displayed for exceptions.
 This can be useful for debugging.
   - `SRB_WITH_TRACEBACK_LOCALS` (default: `false`): When set to `"true"`|`1` and `SRB_WITH_TRACEBACK` is enabled, local variables are included in the traceback information.
 This can be useful for debugging, but it can also be overwhelming in some cases.